 Contextual deep linking allows users to jump from one app to another app without it even being installed on their phones.
 The most complex option of the lot and definitely the most user-friendly.
 The URI will have just enough information to create a temporary app and drive the user to the page that has been shared.
 Needing to download an app can be a deterrent for many users.
 This gets rid of it completely.

 Why you should integrate deep linking in your app

 - Deep linking allows apps to receive more traffic than they otherwise would.
 Deep linking has doubled the traffic on average for apps that use it.

 - It also has the potential of significantly increasing app downloads by users that are interested enough in the content that’s being shared

 - It provides a good promotion tactic for your mobile app by appearing as a link in search engines.
 This improves the discoverability of the app and more users will start using it.

-Deep linking is yet to become inherent but the advantages are undeniabl and is gaining good traction.
-Be thoughtful in your app’s planning and implementing the architecture and logic.
+Deep linking is yet to become inherent but the advantages are undeniable and are gaining good traction.
+Be thoughtful in your app’s planning and implementation of the architecture and logic.
 If the link does not direct to an appropriate page or if a log-in is needed before viewing the content, it may annoy the user possibly not bringing them back unless the reward is big enough.